EduardoMoraesRitter/-SpecWater/README.md

 ![spectrophotometer](/images/spectrophotometer.jpg)

 ### Arduino prototype:
-We developed a spectrophotometry  prototype in Arduino which when installed in rivers, streams, wells, springs and treatment plants collects the water data and process them through cloud.
+We developed a spectrophotometry prototype in Arduino capable of analyzing water samples, which when in the future installed in rivers, streams, wells, springs and treatment plants will collect the water data and process them through cloud.

 ![Cooperation architecture diagram](/images/arduino_project.jpg)